moggieuk/Happy-Hare/README.md

 ## Major features:
 <ul>
-  <li>Support any brand of MMU (and user defined monsters) Caveat only ERCF 1.1, 2,0 so far, Tradrack and Prusa comming very soon but I need to get ERCF rolling again first</li>
+  <li>Support any brand of MMU (and user defined monsters) Caveat only ERCF 1.1, 2,0 so far, Tradrack and Prusa comming very soon</li>
   <li>Companion KlipperScreen - Happy Hare edition for very simple graphical interaction</li>
-  <li>Supports synchronized movement of extruder and gear motors during any part of the loading or unloading operations or during homing so it can overcome friction and even work with FLEX materials!</li>
+  <li>Synchronized movement of extruder and gear motors during any part of the loading or unloading operations or homing so it can overcome friction and even work with FLEX materials!</li>
-  <li>Can leverage the gear motor synchronized to extruder to overcome friction whilst printing</li>
-  <li>Allows for sophisticated multi-homing options including extruder!</li>
+  <li>Sophisticated multi-homing options including extruder!</li>
-  <li>Implements a Tool-to-Gate mapping so that the physical spool can be mapped to any gate</li>
+  <li>Implements a Tool-to-Gate mapping so that the physical spool can be mapped to any tool</li>
-  <li>Implements “EndlessSpool” allowing one spool to automaticall be mapped and take over from a spool that runs out</li>
+  <li>EndlessSpool allowing a spool to automatically be mapped and take over from a spool that runs out</li>
-  <li>Sophisticated logging options so you can keep the console log to a minimum and send debugging information to `mmu.log` located in the same directory as Klipper logs</li>
+  <li>Sophisticated logging options (console and mmu.log file)</li>
-  <li>Ability to define material type and color in each gate and leverage for visualization and customized setting tweaks (like Pressure Advance)</li>
+  <li>Can define material type and color in each gate  for visualization and customized settings (like Pressure Advance)</li>
   <li>Automated calibration for easy setup</li>
   <li>Supports MMU bypass "gate" functionality</li>
   <li>Ability to manipulate gear current (TMC) during various operations for reliable operation</li>
-  <li>Convenience features to checks the availability of each gate and prepare filaments</li>
   <li>Moonraker update-manager support</li>
   <li>Complete persitance of state and statistics across restarts.
 That's right you don't even need to home!</li>
   <li>Reliable servo operation - no more "kickback" problems</li>
   <li>Cool visualizations of selector and filament position</li>
   <li>Highly configurable speed control that intelligently takes into account the realities of friction and tugs on the spool</li>
-  <li>Optional integrated encoder driver that implements filament measurement, runout and automatic clog detection and flow rate verification!</li>
+  <li>Optional integrated encoder driver that validates filament movement, runout, clog detection and flow rate verification!</li>
   <li>Vast customization options most of which can be changed and tested at runtime</li>
   <li>Integrated testing and soak-testing procedures</li>
   <li>Inegrated help</li>